1894 Bilbao students v British workers football match: Background

 In the spring of 1894, a group of young students who were enthusiastic about this new sport was brave enough to challenge the clearly superior British people of Bilbao.
 The local newspaper Noticiero Bilbaíno published said "challenge" in April, challenging the English residents in Bilbao to play a football match and they did not take long to respond, accepting it.
 The game was held on the Hippodrome of Lamiako, a horse racing course just outside of the city, located in the Lamiako neighborhood of Leioa.
-The match was agreed to take place at half past ten in the morning of 3 May 1894.
+The match was agreed to take place at half past ten in the morning of 3 May 1894, which coincided with the launching of the Almirante Oquendo cruise ship, for which all employees were given a day off, and thus, with a busy Lamiako Racecourse available, this event aroused great expectation.

 Overview

 Admission was free and there were plenty of curious friends of the town's football players.
 The Bilbao students wore white shirts and the British workers wore cream-colored.
 Some of the figures who started for the British that day were players from Club Atleta, such as the goalkeeper George Baird, Rearey, Armstrong, and Brand.
 The referee was a certain M. R. Hendry.

-The English choose the field with their backs to the sun, and from the first moment, they dominated.
+The English chose the field with their backs to the sun, and from the first moment, they dominated.
 The Bilbao midfield, who played a lot, was containing the British and this excited the people from Bilbao, but the Britons reacted, they were stronger and easily outplayed the people from Bilbao.
 The English scored two early goals, but a section of the public was not satisfied with the British more physical approach and protested, and some of them decided to invade the field.
-The local players appease their friends and convince them that the English were doing the right thing.
+The local players appeased their friends and convinced them that the English were doing the right thing.

 In the first half, the English were winning by three to nil, and at the break, the British gifted them eleven roasted chickens.
-It still is unknown whether that was just a display of courtesy or rather strategy.
+It still is unknown whether this was just a display of courtesy or just a strategy.
 The break was prolonged more than necessary due to the after-meal and the digestion of the chickens.
 When the game resumed, the English scored a couple more goals to seal a clear victory.
 The score is not clear, it seems that it was 5–0 although it can also be read as 6–0 in some chronicles.